-If you’re a social media guru you’ll have noticed that Facebook ads manager has a fresh new look with some cool new features which are gradually being rolled out.
+If you’re a paid social media guru, you’ll have noticed that Facebook ads manager has a fresh new look with some cool features which are gradually being rolled out.

 Relevance Score Is No More ☠️